armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-20-0.md

 **Workaround**

 You can resolve this issue by rolling back changes to the MySQL database.
 For more information, see [MySQL Table Name Change Error When Rolling Back Spinnaker (Undo Renamed Values)](https://kb.armory.io/s/article/SQL-Migration-Rollback-Undo-Renamed-Tables).

+### Pipelines as code

+- Webhook secret validation is broken in this version.
+Please skip this version if you use this feature.
+- Slack notification when pipelines are updated is broken.
+Please skip this version if you use this feature.

 ## Highlighted Updates